syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 {% endtabs %}

 ### Add Localize class in Android and iOS project inheriting from ILocalize
-In this class, we got the CultureInfo and set the same to Schedule Locale by using `GetCurrentCultureInfo` and `SetLocale`.
+You need to add the Localize class in Android and iOS project inheriting from ILocalize.
+We got the CultureInfo and set the same to Schedule Locale by using `GetCurrentCultureInfo` and `SetLocale` in this.
 For UWP, no sample level changes required.

 Localize class for Android project,